Skip to main content

 We use this page to explain the practical meaning in plain language, not to replace the official law.

-Book first, pay the fee, prepare your NOIM with NOIM Easy, and we will confirm the date, time, and place once your paperwork is received and we have checked availability.
+Book the paperwork-only marriage, prepare the NOIM, and we will confirm the practical appointment details once your paperwork is received and the legal timing works.